-In Ohio, Felony Drug Possession charges are imposed when a person is suspected of carrying schedule I or II drugs.
-This is known as an aggravated possession of drugs charge and it is usually a felony of the 5th degree.
-Several factors are involved in judging whether the person was guilty of aggravated possession of drugs – like whether the possession was “actual” or if it was “constructive.”
-The amount of drugs the person was carrying and schedule type of the drug he was carrying also figure in the equation.
+When a person in Ohio is suspected of carrying schedule I or II drugs, they face Felony Drug Possession charges.
+An aggravated possession of drugs charge is usually a felony of the 5th degree.
+Several factors are involved in judging whether the person was guilty of aggravated possession of drugs – like whether the possession was "actual” or if it was “constructive.”
+The amount of drugs the person was carrying and schedule type of the drug they were carrying also figure into the equation.

-If the amount of drugs carried by the person is in excess of the “bulk” amount, which is an amount designated by law, the person becomes guilty of a felony of the 3rd, 2nd or 1st degree, depending on the amount involved.
+The person becomes guilty of a felony of the 3rd, 2nd or 1st degree, depending on the amount involved, if the amount of drugs carried by the person is in excess of the “bulk” amount, which is an amount designated by law.

-If the amount carried is 100 times the bulk amount, the person is tagged as a major drug offender and the state imposes very harsh penalties on the person.
+If the person carried 100 times the bulk amount, they are tagged as a major drug offender.
+The state imposes very harsh penalties on the person.

 Ohio Felony Drug Possession Penalties

 If convicted of a felony level drug possession charge, a person has to serve a lengthy prison sentence.
 This sentence is 6 to 12 months for the least severe 5th degree felony and 3 to 10 years for a felony of the 1st degree.
-The court also imposes fines in the range of $1,000 to $20,000.
+Additionally, the court imposes fines in the range of $1,000 to $20,000.

-If you have been arrested for a felony drug possession charge, contact Burke, Meis & Associates.
+If you have been arrested for a felony drug possession charge, contact Attorney Adam Burke Llc.
 It is important to know your rights and it is recommended that you hire a competent attorney to defend you.
 Contact Attorney Adam Burke at (614) 280-9122 for your free consultation today.